survivejs/react-book/manuscript/02_developing_with_webpack.md

 };
 ```

 Given webpack expects absolute paths we have some good options here.
-I like to use `path.resolve` but `path.join` would be a good alternative.
-See [Node.js path API](https://nodejs.org/api/path.html) for exact details.
+I like to use `path.resolve` but `path.join` would be a good alternative. `path.resolve` is equivalent to navigating the file system through *cd* whereas `path.join` gives you just that, a join.
+See [Node.js path API](https://nodejs.org/api/path.html) for the exact details.

-If you hit `node_modules/.bin/webpack` now you can get a webpack build done.
-But we are not interested in builds.
-We want a proper development server to develop against.
+If you hit `node_modules/.bin/webpack` now you should see a webpack build.
+You can try serving */build* through a dummy server such as *serve* (`npm i serve --global` and `serve`in the directory) and examine the results in a browser.

+Even though this is nice it's not useful for development.
+We can set up something far better for development usage.

 T> Note that you can pass a custom template to `html-webpack-plugin`.
-In our case the default template it uses is just fine for our purposes.
+In our case the default template it uses is fine for our purposes for now.

 ## Setting Up `webpack-dev-server`

-Now that we have basic building blocks together we can set up a development server. `webpack-dev-server` is a development server designed particularly development in mind.
+Now that we have the basic building blocks together we can set up a development server. `webpack-dev-server` is a development server designed particularly development in mind.
 It will deal with refreshing browser as you develop.

 This makes it roughly equal to tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).
 The greatest advantage webpack has over these tools is Hot Module Reloading (HMR) which we'll discuss when we go through React.

 Hit

 > npm i webpack-dev-server --save-dev

-at project root to get the server installed.
+at the project root to get the server installed.
 We will be invoking our development server through npm.
 It allows us to set up `scripts` at `package.json`.
 In this case the following configuration is enough:

 **package.json**